-Lemma 21.10.
-Every linearizable execution is also sequentially consistent, i.e., linearizability \implies sequential consistency.
+Lemma 22.10.
+Every linearizable execution is also sequentially consistent, i.e., linearizability $\implies$ sequential consistency.

 Proof.
-Since linearizability (order of operations on any nodes must be respected) is stricter than sequential consistency (only order of operations on the same node must be respected), the lemma follows immediately. \Box
+Since linearizability (order of operations on any nodes must be respected) is stricter than sequential consistency (only order of operations on the same node must be respected), the lemma follows immediately. $\Box$

-Definition 21.11 (Quiescent Consistency).
+Definition 22.11 (Quiescent Consistency).
 An execution E is called quiescently consistent, if there is a sequence of operations S such that:

-- S is correct and semantically equivalent to E. - Let t be some quiescent point, i.e., for all operations f we have f↑ < t or f{} > t.
-Then for every t and every pair of operations g, h with g↑ < t and h{} > t we also have g < h in S.
+- S is correct and semantically equivalent to E. - Let t be some quiescent point, i.e., for all operations f we have $f{\dagger} < t$ or $f > t$ .
+Then for every t and every pair of operations g, h with $g{\dagger} < t$ and $h > t$ we also have g < h in S.

-Lemma 21.12.
-Every linearizable execution is also quiescently consistent, i.e., linearizability \implies quiescent consistency.
+Lemma 22.12.
+Every linearizable execution is also quiescently consistent, i.e., linearizability $\implies$ quiescent consistency.

 Proof.
 Let E be the original execution and S be the semantically equivalent sequential execution.
-Let t be a quiescent point and consider two operations g, h with $g{\uparrow} < t < h$.
-Then we have g < h in S. This order is also guaranteed by linearizability since $g{\uparrow} < t < h$ implies g < h.
+Let t be a quiescent point and consider two operations g, h with $g{\dagger} < t < h$ .
+Then we have g < h in S. This order is also guaranteed by linearizability since $g{\dagger} < t < h$ implies g < h.

-Lemma 21.13.
+Lemma 22.13.
 Sequentially consistent and quiescent consistency do not imply one another.

 Proof.
 There are executions that are sequentially consistent but not quiescently consistent.
 An object initially has value 2.
 We apply two operations to this object: inc (increment the object by 1) and double (multiply the object by 2).
 Assume that inc < double, but inc and double are executed on different nodes.
-Then a result of 5 (first double, then inc) is sequentially consistent but not quiescently consistent.
+Then a result of 5 (first double, then inc) is sequentially consistent but not quiescently consistent (which demands that the result is 6 because inc must happen first).

 There are executions that are quiescently consistent but not sequentially consistent.
 An object initially has value 2.
 Assume to have three operations on two nodes u and v.
-Node u calls first inc then double, node v calls inc once with $inc^v < inc\dagger^u < double^u < inc\dagger^v$.
-Since there is no quiescent point, quiescent consistency is okay with a sequential execution that doubles first, resulting in $((2 \cdot 2) + 1) + 1 = 6$.
-The sequential execution demands that $inc^u < double^u$, hence the result should be strictly larger than 6 (either 7 or 8).
+Node u calls first inc then double, node v calls inc once with $inc^v < inc\dagger^u < double^u < inc\dagger^v$ .
+Since there is no quiescent point, quiescent consistency is okay with a sequential execution that doubles first, resulting in $((2 \cdot 2) + 1) + 1 = 6$ .
+The sequential execution demands that $inc^u < double^u$ , hence the result should be strictly larger than 6 (either 7 or 8).

-Definition 21.14.
+Definition 22.14.
 A system or an implementation is called linearizable if it ensures that every possible execution is linearizable.
 Analogous definitions exist for sequential and quiescent consistency.